Montesilvano

-Montesilvano ([ˌmontesilˈvaːno]) is a city and comune of the province of Pescara in the Abruzzo region of Italy.
-Abruzzo often called Mare-Monti (Sea-Mountain) region.
-The name Montesilvano is apparently derived from the Latin which means "woody hill" ("woods" - silva).
+Montesilvano ([ˌmontesilˈvaːno]) is a city and comune of the province of Pescara, in the Abruzzo region of Italy.
+Abruzzo is often called Mare-Monti (Sea-Mountain) region.
+The name Montesilvano is apparently derived from the Latin which means "woody hill" ("woods" – silva).

 Geography

 Montesilvano is located on the Adriatic Sea immediately north of Pescara, to which it is physically connected.
 It is divided into Montesilvano Marina and Montesilvano Colle.
 The first is a seaside resort; the second is the original medieval comune and citadel.
 Montesilvano is a two-hour drive from Rome and is close to Abruzzo Airport and Pescara Centrale railway station.
 The mouth of the Saline river is directly north of the town.